GaganDeepAlusuri/Bikeshare-Demand-Analysis/README.md

 ## Conclusion
 The Bikeshare Demand Analysis project provides valuable insights into bike rental patterns.
 It enhances our understanding of the factors affecting rentals and offers data-driven recommendations.
 Feel free to explore the code and results for a deeper understanding of bike rental demand in the dataset.

-For questions or inquiries, please contact the project owner, [Your Name], at [Your Email Address].
+For questions or inquiries, please contact the project owner, Gagan Deep Alusuri, at alusurigagandeep@gmail.com.

 Happy analyzing! 🚴‍♂️📊